 Resolution Application Normal The Normal setting takes a picture without shifting the CCD sensor.
 Each pixel on the CCD measures one color; red, green or blue, and the other two colors are interpolated based on neighboring pixels.
 The Normal setting is suggested for situations where a fast image capture is needed, such as when the specimen is moving or when a fluorescent dye is quenching rapidly.
-This mode of image capture provides images of a quality similar to other color mosaic SPOT cameras and a large area of image capture.
-4-Shot The 4-shot setting takes four consecutive images as the piezoelectric carriage moves the whole sensor in one-pixel increments in a 2x2 matrix so that each pixel location in the image will have each of the sensor's colors shifted through it.
-This mode provides full color sampling similar to that achieved with SPOT 3-shot cameras.
+4-Shot In the 4-shot mode, the camera takes four consecutive images as the piezoelectric carriage moves the whole sensor in one-pixel increments in a 2x2 matrix so that each pixel location in the image will have each of the sensor's colors shifted through it.
+In this way, the 4-shot setting avoids interpolation normally necessary in color mosaic CCD cameras and improves color fidelity.
 Shifting the CCD increases the time needed to capture the image.
 The 4-shot setting is suggested for non-moving, non-quenching specimens and when very accurate color is required.
-16-Shot The 16-shot setting moves the sensor 16 half pixel moves in a 4x4 matrix providing full color sampling at twice the CCD resolution.
-This increases the time needed to capture the image.
+16-Shot The 16-shot setting moves the sensor 16 half-pixel moves in a 4x4 matrix providing full color sampling at twice the CCD resolution.
+Shifting the CCD increases the time needed to capture the image.
+Taking sub-pixel shots also doubles the resulting file size.
 The 16-shot setting is suggested for non-moving, non-quenching specimens and when very accurate color and high resolution is required.
-This mode of image capture provides images of unparalleled quality (resolution and color) compared to other color cameras available.